Ayoconnect Closes US $ 5 Million Pre-Series B Funding Round

 JAKARTA, INDONESIA & SINGAPORE, 4 August 2020 - Ayoconnect, an Indonesian fintech company, has raised US$5 million in Pre-Series B funding from strategic global investors to continue building Indonesia’s largest and most advanced bill network.
 As a B2B fintech company, Ayoconnect connects Bill Providers (utilities, telcos, education institutes and other bill providers) with online and offline Channel Partners (including Indomaret, PT POS as well as financial institutions) so that end-consumers can pay their bills more seamlessly within Ayoconnect’s network.
 The company has raised over US$10 million to date.
 Its Pre-Series B investors include BRI Ventures, the corporate venture capital arm of Bank BRI; Tokyo Exchange (TYO) listed internet company Kakaku.com, Inc. and Brama One Ventures.
 Existing investors including global fintech specialist Finch Capital and Amand Ventures also participated in the round.
 Other existing investors in Ayoconnect include Strive and AC Ventures.

-Ayoconnect, together with its partners, looks to drive financial inclusion in a cash-reliant Indonesia, where majority consumers do not have bank accounts.
-With its unique positioning in building an Open Bill Network, Ayoconnect offers a “One API” solution which allows Bill Providers to expand their payment points with minimum effort, while Channel Partners have immediate access to 2,500 bill products.
+Ayoconnect, together with its partners, looks to drive financial inclusion in a cash-reliant Indonesia, where the majority of consumers do not have bank accounts.
+With its unique positioning in building an Open Bill Network, Ayoconnect offers a “One API” solution that allows Bill Providers to expand their payment points with minimum effort, while Channel Partners have immediate access to 2,500 bill products.

 Ayoconnect builds and runs hundreds of integrations to tackle the issues of low margins and high overhead costs for its channel partners, ensuring standardization, network development, and transaction success between both sides.
 As of July 2020, Ayoconnect has processed more than 40 million payments through its 600 Bill Providers and 40 Channel Partners.
 Ayoconnect debuts with a lineup of prominent partners including DANA, LinkAja, PT POS Indonesia, Bank BRI, Bank Permata, Bukalapak, Lazada and Pegadaian.
 The company has seen a 400 percent growth in transaction volumes within six months from January to June 2020.